tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 * Proposals from non-U.S. institutions are acceptable and will only be considered on a no-exchange-of-funds basis.
 Non-U.S. proposals will be reviewed to the same standards as proposals from U.S. institutions and selected solely by NASA.

-*All proposals must include a upload a separate "Expertise and Resources - Not Anonymized" document.
+*All proposals must include a separate "Expertise and Resources - Not Anonymized" document.

 All proposal materials must be submitted electronically by 4:30 p.m.
 Eastern time on the due date for this program given in Section 3 in order to be included in the proposal review for this cycle of the TESS Guest Investigator program.
 Note that the 4:30 p.m. deadline supersedes the deadline stated in the Guidebook for Proposers and in the ROSES Summary of Solicitation.